How to Use Retro Colors in Your Designs

 In order to reduce saturation by way of the Photo Filter Image Adjustment, we have to first get the inverse of our color; to do this, press Ctrl + I (which is the shortcut keystroke for Image > Adjustments > Invert).

 Next, choose the Eyedropper Tool in the Tools Panel and click on the inverted color in your canvas to sample it and set it as your Foreground color.
 Once you have set your color, press Ctrl + I again to revert back to the original color.
 Now, go to Image > Adjustments > Photo Filter.
-Finally, change the color to our inverted color.

 Hue/Saturation Image Adjustment

 With this method, we want to go into the Hue/Saturation dialog box by pressing Ctrl + U or going to Image > Adjustments > Hue/Saturation.
 To lessen the saturation, drag the Saturation option slider to the left.
-This is probably the easiest and best way to get your saturation reduced for an entire image.

 Using Textures